-US Chess will designate exits from each playing hall for the National Elementary Championships and National K-12 Grade Championships.
-Those exits will be clearly marked with signage, both inside and outside the playing hall.
+US Chess designates exits from each playing hall for the National Elementary and K-12 Grade Championships, clearly marked with signage, both inside and outside the playing hall.

 Players will be reminded before each round and after reporting their results which exit to take when finished playing for that round.
 The designated exits will also be reflected before the tournament on the appropriate tournament website.
-Handouts detailing the exit designations will be available at Chess Control (see next page) for each event.
+Handouts detailing the exit designations will be available at Chess Control (see page 3) for each event.